DeclarativeHub/ReactiveKit/README.md

 * If you found a bug, open an issue.
 * If you have a feature request, open an issue.
 * If you want to contribute, submit a pull request (include unit tests).
+* You can track project plan and progress on [Waffle](https://waffle.io/ReactiveKit/ReactiveKit).

 ## Installation